jclark/rpi-cm4-ptp-guide/chrony.md

 allow 192.168.1.0/24
 ```

-You will also need to add firewall rules:
+On Fedora, you will also need to add firewall rules:

 ```
 sudo firewall-cmd --add-service ntp